top of page

 Women and Trade in Services

 The APEC Putrajaya Vision 2040 envisages strong, balanced, secure, sustainable and inclusive growth as a key economic driver towards achieving an open, dynamic, resilient and peaceful Asia-Pacific community by 2040.
-The Vision commits APEC to pursue quality growth that delivers benefits and wellbeing for all, including women.
+The Vision commits APEC to pursue quality growth that delivers benefits and well-being for all, including women.

 To help make this a reality, APEC Leaders adopted the La Serena Roadmap for Women and Inclusive Growth (2019–2030), supported by an Implementation Plan with concrete action steps in five key areas: enhancing women’s access to capital and assets; markets; skills and capacity building; leadership opportunities, voice and agency; and innovation and technology.
 This work is further reinforced through the Aotearoa Plan of Action, which guides implementation of the Putrajaya Vision’s economic, trade, and structural reform priorities in ways that strengthen inclusion and resilience across the region.